amueedk/4-bit-Opcode-Processor/README.md

 - **SPO** - Receive data from the serial peripheral interface
 - **SIE** - Set/Reset interrupt enable flag

-## NOTE
-The simulator includes a **widget for I/O operations**, but it is **not yet implemented**.
-Future updates will integrate full I/O functionality.

 ## Future Improvements
 - Implement I/O operations.
 - Enhance UI for better usability.
 - Add debugging features.

-## Contributions
-Feel free to fork, contribute, or report issues!